fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_24.jpg)

-Figure 9.24: Executing with the regular Python interpreter
+Caption: Executing with the regular Python interpreter

 The number will be different on your computer, but that\'s `17.6` seconds to execute the